 The first kick-off at the start of each half time is the initial kick-off.
 Before the initial kick-off, i.e. before the start of each half, all robots must be in the initial state and must be placed on the sidelines in their own half of the field.
-It is up to the team's choice on which sideline and where exactly on the sidelines the robots are placed.
+It is up to the team as to which sideline(s) and where exactly on the sidelines the robots are placed.
 Once the robots receive the ready signal from the GameController, they are to proceed as described in Section 3.6.